 I love creating pieces that not only speak to my love for the natural world, but also fuel my passion for the materials and techniques that have been used for many centuries and have rich and unique histories of their own.
 I am honored to be able to put part of my own life into them and make unique and beautiful pieces.

 My jewelry seeks to inspire people to wear handmade art and to enjoy the beauty in the small things.
-I use traditional metal smithing techniques, such as forming, piercing, stamping, etching and reticulation as well as contemporary and experimental techniques like torch fired enamels.
+I use traditional metal smithing techniques, such as hammer forming, hand piercings, roller printing, etching and reticulation as well as the recent changes adding a contemporary style with my torch fired enamels.
 Fire always raises a level of excitement within me, as I know something new and exciting will result, and I am always eager to try new techniques.

-Her work has won awards including Best of Show in 2015 at Winston-Salem Artsfest, 2nd Place at 2018 Art in the Arboreteum, Honorable Mention 2016 Art in the Park in Blowing Rock, honorable Mention, 2015 Art on Main, Hendersonville.
+Her work has won awards including Best of Show in at Winston-Salem Artsfest, 2nd Place at Art in the Arboreteum, Honorable Mentions at Art in the Park in Blowing Rock and honorable Mentions Art on Main, Hendersonville.

-Jennie Lorette Keatts was raised in New Hampshire, and graduated with a BA from the University of Colorado.
-She lived in Colorado until July 1999 working and traveling in the international tourism and hotel industry.
+I was raised in New Hampshire, and graduated with a BA from the University of Colorado.
+I lived in Colorado until July 1999 for many years in Hotel and Tourism Sales and Marketing Management, nationally and internationally.

-My work is made in my studio in Seagrove NC.
+My work is made in my studio in the Pottery Capital of the US in NC.
 Sometimes I begin with a drawing, but more often than not I veer off path and go with what comes to mind in the moment.
 Each piece is a labor of love and begins as sterling silver sheet or wire.
 Each piece is unique and one of a kind.